Last Updated on 16 January 2026 by Cycloscope

 As I leave the cab, I get in front of a short guy with a t-shirt of Italy, shorts of Italy, and flip-flops of Italy.
 Impressive, how we didn’t notice him before?
 We go out on the deck wondering from where he popped out, we think it could be Italian, but we hope not.

-On the bridge we meet him again, it’s with another funny guy, who looks like the brother of Super Mario, Luigi.
-We find out that they are from Azerbaijan but one of them is a big fan of Italy… and three times judo world champion (he shows us the pictures to prove that), the mysteries of life.
+On the bridge, we meet him again, with another funny guy, who looks like the brother of Super Mario, Luigi.
+We find out they are from Azerbaijan, but one of them is a big fan of Italy… and a three-time judo world champion (he shows us the pictures to prove it).
+The mysteries of life.
 In any case, they want to offer us vodka (it’s noon).

 It’s forbidden to bring alcohol on the ship, but no one seems to notice or care about it.
 In the end, we accept.
-Come on in their cabin that is more “luxurious” than ours, they also have a television.
-We get a bit of vodka, the Italian fan only drinks Ron, but the other guy gulps down almost a bottle in a sip.
+Come on in their cabin, which is more “luxurious” than ours; they also have a television.
+We get a bit of vodka, the Italian fan only drinks Rum, but the other guy gulps down almost a bottle in a sip.

-He shows us a video of a Natasha (prostitute) who he called at the hotel when he was in Varna, then some naked girls in a discotheque, very interesting.
+He shows us a video of Natasha (prostitute), whom he called at the hotel when he was in Varna, then some naked girls in a discotheque, very interesting.

 Then he almost gets into a real fight with Daniel (the French) when he says that Nagorno-Karabakh belongs to Armenia.
 Never say that to an Azeri, never.
 By the way, too much vodka, too many Natasha, is enough for us, we go in our cab to rest.

-After dinner (I eat fried cheese and the others something that tastes like something in between chicken and fish) we go into the TV lounge where Luigi (also called Stalin because of his mustache) begins to put on one DVD after another in search of naked women.
+After dinner (I eat fried cheese, and the others something that tastes like a mix of chicken and fish), we go into the TV lounge, where Luigi (also called Stalin because of his mustache) starts putting on one DVD after another in search of naked women.
 We give up and go to sleep.

 Fear and Loathing on the ship!

-We wake up early, here if you don’t come in time they close the dining room and no more din-dins!
-It is a little like a jail but with a pretty and nice sea around.
+We wake up early.
+If you don’t come on time, they close the dining room, and no more din-dins!
+It is a little like a jail, but with a pretty, nice sea around it.
 And most importantly, lasts only four days.

 We see dolphins, here there are so many!
 They follow the ship and perform some nice choreographies.

-The situation degenerates a bit, he swigs a whole bottle of Vodka.
-Here comes the waiter/bartender of the ship (I think the passenger officer or something like that) who scolds him, but he’s by the time completely gone.
+The situation degenerates a bit; he swigs a whole bottle of Vodka.
+Here comes the ship’s waiter/bartender (I think the passenger officer or something like that), who scolds him, but he’s completely gone by then.

-The afternoon continues quiet, calm blue sea, dolphins.
-At 17:30 it’s time for dinner, strange sausages with melted cheese inside.
+The afternoon continues quietly, with a calm, blue sea and dolphins.
+At 17:30, it’s time for dinner, strange sausages with melted cheese inside.
 The German guys are horrified.
-In the end, being vegetarian saved me, I got some less ambiguous slices of cheese.
+In the end, being vegetarian saved me; I got some less ambiguous slices of cheese.

 New destination, Poti